 Free Spelling Activities

 You’ve got a lot on your plate, so to help lighten your load I created this resource that includes 12 different EDITABLE spelling printables!
-It is totally free and provides meaningful practice and the repetition students need for mastery of their spelling or sight words.
+It is totally free and provides meaningful practice and the repetition students need for mastery of the spelling words and phonics patterns you teach.
 With many activities to choose from, spelling practice will always feel fresh and engaging for students.

 To save you time, I created these Spelling Activities as an editable “autofill” document.
 This means the ONLY thing you have to do is insert your spelling words (up to 12) into the spelling activities word list.
 That’s it!!
 Once you type your words into the word list, you simply print the pages you want to use.